senaite/senaite.core/bika/lims/tests/doctests/WorksheetApplyTemplate.rst

 manually instead of applying the Worksheet Template:
     >>> dups = worksheet.addDuplicateAnalyses(4)

-Three duplicate has been added to the worksheet:
+Three duplicate have been added to the worksheet:
     >>> [dup.getKeyword() for dup in dups]
     ['Cu', 'Fe', 'Au']

-And these duplicates have been added in the slot number 5, cause this slot is where this duplicate fits better in accordance with the layout defined in the worksheet template associated to this worksheet template:
+And these duplicates have been added in the slot number 5, cause this slot is where this duplicate fits better in accordance with the layout defined in the worksheet template associated to this worksheet:
     >>> dup5 = worksheet.get_analyses_at(5)
     >>> [dup.getKeyword() for dup in dup5]
     ['Cu', 'Fe', 'Au']